alastair10/alastair10/README.md

 ### Hi there 👋

+I am a full-stack software developer with a background in the financial industry and fintech startups in the UK and EU.
+I have a strong mix of analytical and commercial experience that extends across product management, financial analysis/modelling, strategy, and data analytics.

 <!--
 **alastair10/alastair10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.